 Review the references to understand the principles discussed in the evaluation criteria.

-Discuss the requirements of Part 21 with your supervisor or qualified vendor inspector
+Discuss the requirements of Part 21 and 10 CFR 50.55(e) with your supervisor or qualified vendor inspector to gain an understanding of these regulations.

-Demonstrate an understanding of a vendor’s Part 21 your with a qualified vendor inspector.
+Demonstrate an understanding of 10 CFR Part 21 requirements by developing a personal plan to inspect a vendor’s Part 21 program.
+Discuss your plan and how to execute it with a qualified vendor inspector.

 Meet with your supervisor or a qualified vendor inspector to discuss any questions that you may have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.